5 Changes You Should NOT Make to Your Logo - Paper Lime Creative

 4) Make sure the logo has enough contrast

 You never know where your brand might end up!
 Sometimes you don’t get a choice.
 We find this comes up when our clients are sponsoring events and charities, where they don’t get a say in programs or poster design.
 Your brand needs to be visible.
 Having it disappear into the background is the worst!
-Make sure when you are done the branding process you have an all white logo file and an all black logo file.
+Make sure when you are done with the rebranding process you have an all-white logo file and an all-black logo file.
 This will give you the flexibility you need for situations when you don’t have control over where the logo is going.

 Soooo many movies use Trajan.
 Understanding a font’s history can have a huge impact on your branding.